Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation: Preliminaries and Related Work

 \subsection{Conflict Resolution and Path Scheduling}

-Given a set of robot paths, we can find how robots will follow these paths by velocity tuning~\cite{sanchez_using_2002, Kant1986TowardET, 988973, saha2006incremental} which assigns each robot a velocity function and priority-based search~\cite{van2005prioritized} which moves each robot in priority order. \citet{wiktor2014psw, okumura2023lacam} allow robots to stop during path search in discrete space. \citet{solis2024arc} reschedules around conflict areas, using priority ordering and falling back to a composite PRM in failure cases.
-However, in high-DoF contexts, subproblems \emph{still} involve planning for multiple robot arms, which remains challenging. \citet{kazumi2022continuous_prioritized_interval} pre-compute collision pairs among vertices and edges with continuous time intervals to efficiently find collision-free intervals, but this method works only on 2D roadmaps where neighbor searches are efficient. \citet{okumura2022ctrm} used a learning-based approach to schedule paths, and such ideas can be integrated into the \methodname framework to further enhance performance.
+Given a set of robot paths, execution can be coordinated by velocity tuning~\cite{sanchez_using_2002, Kant1986TowardET, 988973}, which assigns each robot a velocity profile, or by priority-based search~\cite{van2005prioritized}, which executes robots in a fixed order.
+Some works~\cite{wiktor2014psw, okumura2023lacam} incorporate stopping actions during path search in \emph{discrete} spaces, but these strategies do not directly extend to continuous settings.
+In contrast, our scheduling explicitly reorders motion timing across robots, enabling more flexible coordination.
+The work in~\cite{solis2024arc} similarly reschedules around conflict areas, using priority ordering and reverting to a composite PRM in failure cases.
+Nevertheless, in high-DoF contexts, subproblems \emph{still} involve planning for multiple manipulators, which remains challenging.
+The method in~\cite{kazumi2022continuous_prioritized_interval} precomputes collision pairs with continuous time intervals to efficiently find collision-free schedules, but it applies only to 2D roadmaps where neighbor searches are efficient.
+Finally, \cite{okumura2022ctrm} uses a learning-based scheduling approach, which could also be integrated into the \methodname framework to further improve performance.

+In this section, we introduce the core idea of \expandmethodname(\methodname) and elaborate on its details in the following subsections.